polterguy/hyper-core/README.md

 #### Extensions methods without MySQL

-There's a reason why the description of this project says (and more), as you have probably understood by now.
+There's a reason why the description of this project says _"and more"_, as you have probably understood by now.
 You may want to for instance create your own extension methods, which doesn't need access to MySQL in any ways.
 If this is the case, you can simply slightly modify your URL, at which point it will invoke your extension method, without first opening up any MySQL database(s) for you.
 This will first of all save a couple of